kushcrisal/thesis-app-final/README.md

 add extension moseif cors on chrome

-move thesis folder to xampp/htdocs
+move thesis folder (inside of backend) to xampp/htdocs ///not backend folder